Detailed content of our market study

 1.4 The upheaval brought about by the PACTE Act

-The Pacte Act of May **, **** has led to upheaval in the public accounting sector, and more specifically in the statutory auditing business in France, due to increases in audit thresholds.
+The Pacte Act of May **, **** has led to upheaval in the chartered accountancy sector, and more specifically in statutory auditing activities in France, due to increases in audit thresholds.
 Prior to this law, compulsory audit thresholds in France were much lower than in the rest of Europe.
-SARLs exceeding two ...
+SARLs that exceeded two of the following three thresholds were required to undergo a statutory audit:[***]

 2 Demand analysis